 I am Your Mom – Not Your Personal Assistant

-If they persist to help themselves, then gently but firmly remind them that you are their mother – NOT their personal assistant!
+If they resist, gently but firmly remind them: you are their mother, not their personal assistant.

 Facebook